 - How old is the water heater – water heaters work every day and that takes a toll.
 If your unit is more than 10 years old a water heater repair or replacement is on the agenda.
 Better to schedule a replacement before it fails.
 Check you unit’s age by noting the serial number on the manufacturer’s sticker.
 The manufacturing date is a special code, like “F051052638.”
 F is for the month.
 It’s the sixth letter of the alphabet so it’s for the 6th month – June.
 The next two digits are for the year – 05 is for 2005.
 This example is for a heater made in June, 2005.
 You can check the date code manufacturers’ use on their website.

 - Discolored water – when you spot rusty water coming from your hot water pipes it’s a sign your heater is rusting on the inside and will leak soon.
-In older homes with galvanized pipes it could be a bad pipe, too, so consult a professional for plumbing repairs.
+In older homes with galvanized pipes it could be a bad pipe, too, so consult a professional for plumbing repairs, you can rest easy to have 24/7 plumber NYC.

 - Rumbling noises – sediment builds inside water heaters as they get older.
 As sediment heats and reheats it hardens.
 When that happens you’ll hear rumbling and banging sounds inside the water heater tank.
 The hardened sediment makes the heater less efficient and, eventually, leaks.